chopo156/txadminmenu/README.md

 Remember to change the index.html file, in the IFRAME add your txAdmin link!
 (No it cant be localhost)

-Also have in mind you cant use the FiveM loggin as they reject the iframe request.
+Also have in mind you cant use the FiveM login as they reject the iframe request.